software-architects/software-architects-website/_posts/2016-11-07-Minecraft-JavaScript-MVP-Summit.md

 ---
 layout: blog
 title: Lightning Talk at MVP Summit - Minecraft and JavaScript at CoderDojo
 excerpt: Beside my job, I am co-founder and organizer of a local CoderDojo.
 CoderDojos are programming clubs for kids.
-At CoderDojo, we want to introduce kids to programming and show them how fascinating technology can be.
 At Microsoft's MVP Summit in Redmond I do a lighting talk about how we use Minecraft + JavaScript to get kids motivated to learn coding with JavaScript.
-In this blog article I share links for attendees who want to reproduce my demos.
+In this article I share links for attendees who want to reproduce my demos.
 author: Rainer Stropek
 date: 2016-11-07
 bannerimage: /content/images/blog/2016/11/minecraft-fireworks-small.png